 This means you have the gift of time, to plan ahead and make this Christmas a blessing, instead of a stressful financial scene.

-Grab this SUPER adorable Debt Free Christmas Tracker (PDF) in my free printable resource library here.
+Grab the SUPER adorable Debt Free Christmas Tracker (PDF) in my free printable resource library here.
 Need access?!
-Fill out the form below!
+Fill out the form below:

 Here are a few tips to have a Debt Free Christmas this year!

 Whether you start saving on January 1st or December 1st, decide how much you will spend on Christmas this year.